TL;DR

 Where AI helps — and where it does not

-AI is good at applying the funnel analysis frameworks consistently — relative drop vs absolute drop, expected vs actual, conversion concentration vs distribution.
-It is also good at proposing hypotheses for each step’s drop and ranking which one is worth testing first.
-Where AI fails: knowing your industry’s actual benchmarks.
-The model has rough priors for “typical SaaS signup → activation conversion” but they are imprecise and often outdated.
-Feed it competitor numbers if you have them (from public case studies, podcasts, or trial accounts you measured yourself).
-The narrower the benchmark, the sharper the readout.
+AI is good at applying funnel frameworks consistently: relative drop vs absolute drop, expected vs actual, conversion concentration vs distribution.
+It is good at proposing a hypothesis for each step’s drop and force-ranking which one to test first.
+Where it fails: knowing your industry’s actual benchmarks.
+The model has rough priors for “typical SaaS signup → activation” but they are imprecise and often a release or two out of date.
+Feed it real numbers — from public case studies, the Amplitude / Mixpanel annual reports, or trial accounts you measured yourself.
+The narrower the benchmark you supply, the sharper the readout.

-A common failure mode: the model defaults to “the biggest absolute drop is the problem” — which sometimes matches the truth but more often is wrong.
-A 50% drop at step 3 might be entirely industry-normal, while a “small” 8% drop at step 2 might be 40% worse than benchmark and the real lever.
-Force the model to compare to benchmark, not to other steps.
+The common failure mode: the model defaults to “the biggest absolute drop is the problem.”
+Sometimes that matches reality; more often it does not.
+A 50% drop at step 3 can be entirely industry-normal, while a “small” 8% drop at step 2 might run 40% below benchmark and be the real lever.
+Force the model to compare each step to benchmark, not to the other steps.

 What to feed the AI